AdobeDocs/experience-manager-64.en/help/sites/classic-ui-authoring/using/classic-feature-search-promote.md

 ---
-title: Adding Search&Promote Features To Your Page
+title: Adding Search&amp;Promote Features To Your Page
-seo-title: Adding Search&Promote Features To Your Page
+seo-title: Adding Search&amp;Promote Features To Your Page
-description: Integrating Search&Promote capabilities in your web site, you can use the Search&Promote components to add features to your pages such as keyword search, search results page search refinement, and banners.
+description: Integrating Search&amp;Promote capabilities in your web site, you can use the Search&amp;Promote components to add features to your pages such as keyword search, search results page search refinement, and banners.
-seo-description: Integrating Search&Promote capabilities in your web site, you can use the Search&Promote components to add features to your pages such as keyword search, search results page search refinement, and banners.
+seo-description: Integrating Search&amp;Promote capabilities in your web site, you can use the Search&amp;Promote components to add features to your pages such as keyword search, search results page search refinement, and banners.
 uuid: 8831aa56-9d7f-44ca-9d32-5901bf762154
 contentOwner: Chris Bohnert
 products: SG_EXPERIENCEMANAGER/6.4/SITES